 - Bring a pot of salted water to a boil and cook the pasta according to package directions while completing the other steps.
 Drain and keep warm.

-- Heat 1 tbsp of olive oil over medium heat in a large skillet.
+- Heat 1 tablespoon of olive oil over medium heat in a large skillet.
 Add the sliced kielbasa and cook, stirring occasionally, until it starts to brown and crisp, a few minutes per side.
 Remove from the pan to a paper towel lined plate, don’t wipe the pan clean.

 - Reduce the heat of the pan slightly.
 Dissolve the corn starch in the chicken stock, then when fully combined, add to the pan (be careful, this may splatter with the remaining oil).

-- Let the chicken stock mixture come to a simmer, then slowly whisk in the yogurt a few tablespoons at a time.
-Once combined and simmering again add the garlic, ½ cup of the parmesan, and the dijon (2 tbsp – 3 tbsp, adjust to taste based on how strong your dijon is and how strong you want it to be in the sauce – I use 3 tbsp).
+- Once combined and simmering again, add the garlic, ½ cup of the parmesan cheese, and the dijon (2 tablespoon - 3 tbsp, adjust to taste based on how strong your dijon is and how strong you want it to be in the sauce - I use 3 tbsp).
 Season with salt and pepper to taste.
 Reduce heat to low until ready to use.

 Notes